 The Kanawha Day Report Center

-Since opening on July 1, 2005, 351 clients have graduated from their Individualized Programming.
-Of the 330 graduates, only 48 have committed new crimes for a recidivism rate of 13.67%.
+Since opening on July 1, 2005, 664 clients have graduated from their Individualized Programming.
+Of these graduates, only a few have committed new crimes for a recidivism rate less than 13%.

 While on the program, participants are often involved assisting with Kanawha County cleanups, cleaning roadways, mowing grass at county facilities, working at the Kanawha/Charleston Humane Association animal shelter, and assisting at senior centers.
 The volunteer work saves Kanawha County and other organizations thousands of dollars each year.